beaconTau/beacon-deployment-2021/README.md

 1. `sudo apt-get install ipython3`
 2. `ipython`
 3. `%run ~/beacon/beacon/analysis/sample_script_B.py` - This or any other script can be used to test running.
 By using the %run shortcut in the CLI, you will stay in the namespace of the executed script, which lets you play around with plots, variables, and also helps in debugging.
+4. Create an ipython profile and enable the autoreload function following this post: https://stackoverflow.com/a/43020072

 ## 0.4.0 Testing Setup